OddExtension5/11th-CS/script/README.md

 **03**.
 Write a Python code to calculate simple interest by inputting the value of Principal amount and rate from the user for a time period of 5 years. <br>

 **04**.
 Write a program to convert the time inputted in minutes into hours and remaning minutes.

+**05**.
+Given two numbers num1 and num2.
+The task is to write a Python program to find the addition of these two numbers.

+**06**.
+Given two numbers, write a Python code to find the Maximum of these two numbers.

+**07**.
+Write a python program for factorial of a number

+**08**.
+Given a number x, determine whether the given number is Armstrong number or not.

+**09**.